Lab Tips and Skills

 There are 2 types of error we often run into.

-1) random error - average of measurements is close to true value (averaging multiple trials reduces error)
+1) random error - average of measurements is close to true value (averaging multiple trials reduces error).
+All measurements have error, even electronically collected values, based on the limitations of the precision of the instrument (see cool video below to spark a discussion on precision and accuracy)

 ex. most stopwatch error could be either anticipating or delayed reaction.
 Averaging them is a good way to reduce error.